-The total wage bill over the assumed eight year construction phase for the residential component is estimated to be in the region of R 1.4 billion (2016 rand values).
-Of this total $\sim$ R 298 million (20%) would be earned by low skilled workers, R 498 (33%) million by semi-skilled workers, and R 705 million (47%) by skilled workers.
-Low and semi-skilled workers would therefore earn $\sim$ R 796 million (2016 rand values)(53%) of the total wage bill over the assumed eight year construction phase.
-The employment opportunities associated with the establishment of the components associated with the proposed development will generate additional wage incomes.
+The total wage bill over the five year period would be in the region of R 540 million (rand values).
+This is based on a monthly wage of R 6 000 for low-skilled workers, R 10 000 for semi-skilled workers and R 25 000 for skilled workers.
+Of this total $\sim$ R 114 million (21%) would be earned by low skilled workers, R 190 (35%) million by semi-skilled workers, and R 235 million (44%) by skilled workers.
+Low and semi-skilled workers would therefore earn $\sim$ R 304 million (2016 rand values)(56%) of the total wage bill over the assumed five year construction phase.

 As indicated above, the majority of the employment opportunities are likely to benefit local Historically Disadvantaged (HD) members of the local community.
 A significant portion of the total wage bill will therefore be earned by HD members from the local area.
-The majority of the wage bill will be spent in the local economy and will create significant opportunities for local businesses in Kathu and surrounding towns.
-This benefit will extend over the assumed 8 year construction phase.
+The majority of the wage bill will also be spent in the local economy and will create significant opportunities for local businesses in Kathu and surrounding towns.
+This benefit will extend over the assumed ~ 5 year construction phase.